 We've talked previously about diet, health, and hormones being the leading causes of acne and acne type problems, but there is something you can do to help heal the acne that pops up, in the meantime.
 I usually have my two favorite go-to solutions on hand, a quick and easy spot treatment and a great acne mask (which I will be sharing next post!) to fix problem spots when they DO pop up.

 The Hippy Homemaker's Zippy Zit Zapper

-I use this spot treatment in a 1/3 oz. roll-on container, to easily apply it to my face wherever I need to.
+I use this spot treatment in a 1/3 oz. roll-on bottle, to easily apply it to my face wherever I need to.
 I like to shake the bottle well before use, so that the whole thing is emulsified, like when you are making Italian dressing!
-The great thing about this is you can take it with you in your purse, it's small and convenient packaging!
+The great thing about this is that because of its small and convenient packaging, you can take it with you in your purse!

 - 10 drops tea tree essential oil

 - 1 drops lemongrass essential oil

 - 25 drops rosehip seed oil